 Punishment and Liability | North Carolina General Statutes– Learn more about the penalties and liabilities for identity theft and trafficking in stolen identities.
 You can also find out what happens to the victim if you committed a crime with their identity.
 The statute can be read on the North Carolina General Assembly website.

-Criminal Defense Lawyer for Identity Theft in Wake County, NC
+Speak to a Criminal Defense Lawyer for Identity Theft

 Convictions from Identity theft carry significant penalties.
 The quicker you obtain legal representation, the better your chances of a more favorable outcome in court.

 Here at the Coolidge Law Firm, we are dedicated to providing our clients with a defense plan that is in your favor.
 Schedule a time to speak with up more about your case.
 Call (919) 239-8448 or submit your information in the online contact form.